Engineer Salaries in Birmingham

 Shift roles:

-If we exclude ‘Days’ and ‘Monday-Friday’ roles, the average salary is…
+If we exclude Days roles, the average salary is…

-Now let’s look at just ‘Days’ and ‘Monday-Friday’ roles.
-The average salary for these combined is…
+Now let’s look at just Days roles, the average salary is…

 Keep reading to see what shifts we are seeing a lot of…